emailhippo/email-verify-api-docs/docs/features.rst

  * :term:`BSON` (industry standard binary based interchange.
 Ideal for direct sorage in `mongoDB`_.)
  * :term:`protobuf` (Google standard for binary based interchange.
 Ideal for applications requiring low bandwidth and high performance.)

-Easy Integration
+Easy integration
 ----------------
 See :doc:`client-libraries` to see how quick and easy it is to integrate with our services from over 19 different technologies and platforms.

-Fanatical Service Quality Management (SQM)
+Fanatical service quality management (SQM)
 ------------------------------------------
 `Email Hippo`_ operational staff obsessively monitor services to ensure the best possible uptime and coverage.